Employment Contractsby Kate Russell

 How much time off can be taken?

 No limit to the amount of leave has been set.
-Usually, it will be one or two days, but it will vary according to the particular circumstances.
+Usually, it will be one or two days, but it will vary according to the particular circumstances and the relationship of the employee with the dependant.
 Some guidance was provided by the EAT in the following case.

 Q was employed as a legal secretary by JFM from January 2000.
 On 27 October 2000 she was dismissed because of her high levels of absence.
 Q complained that she should not have been dismissed on the grounds of her absences as these were caused by her having to take time off to care for her son who had medical problems.
 She claimed that she was entitled to that time off under the dependency leave provisions and that her dismissal was automatically unfair.